 For this procedure, a small incision is usually be made in the groin area.
 Through this incision, the catheter will be threaded all the way up to the tumor in the head, neck or brain.
 The catheter is guided by an X-ray to ensure accuracy.
 The neuroradiologist then inserts a blocking agent into the blood vessels to stop the flow of blood.
 This blocking agent might be a coil, a plug, glue or a tiny balloon.

-Most people can return home 24 to 48 hours after a catheter embolization procedure.
-Full recovery can take anywhere from seven to 14 days.
-The incision for the catheter may be sore for several days and you may experience fatigue and flu-like symptoms in the days following your embolization.
+Most people can return home within 24 to 48 hours after a catheter embolization procedure.
+The incision for the catheter may be sore for several days.

 Your doctor can monitor your embolization closely to ensure that the blood supply to the tumor has been stopped.
 Several months after the procedure, imaging scans can show whether the tumor has shrunk.